anttijuu/anttijuu/README.md

 * Programming 101 with C language, acting as an assistant teacher
 * Computing Devices and Data Networks 101, acting as a responsible teacher
 * Data Structures and Algorithms with Java, an advanced programming course acting as a responsible teacher
-* GUI design and programming, an advanced programming course acting as an assistant teacher
+* GUI design and programming, an advanced programming course acting as an assisting teacher
-* Bachelor level software project supervisor, supervising three projects in 2023.
+* Bachelor level software project supervisor, supervising three student projects in 2023.

 I work at the [University of Oulu](https://www.oulu.fi/english), Finland in the Study Program of Information Processing Science.
 My research unit [INTERACT](https://github.com/interact-rg) focuses on understanding and supporting participatory design, user-centered design, value co-creation, user driven innovation and human interaction in IT (information technology based services in divergent everyday life contexts.